Erna Blanche, PhD, OTR/L, FAOTA

 Empire State College, State University of New York

 Professional Degree in Occupational Therapy

 Universidad de Chile, Santiago, Chile

-Blanche, E. J. (2007).
+Blanche, E. J., & Decker, T. (2007).
 Sensory balance: A quick reference guide for parents and professionals.
 Lulu Press.
+Link to full text

-Blanche, E. J. (2003).
+Blanche, E. J. (2004).
 Sensorische integration: Grundlagen und therapie bei entwicklungsstörungen (German Edition).
 Berlin, Germany: Springer.
+Link to full text

-Smith-Roley, S. Blanche, E. & Schaaf, R. (Eds.)
+Smith-Roley, S., Blanche, E. I., & Schaaf, R. C. (Eds.)
 (2001).
 Understanding the nature of sensory integration with diverse populations.
-San Antonio, Tx: Therapy Skill Builders.
+San Antonio, TX: Therapy Skill Builders.
+Link to full text

 Blanche, E. J. (1999).
-Play and Process: The experience of play in the life of the adult.
-Ann Arbor, Michigan: Univeristy of MIchigan.
+Play and process: The experience of play in the life of the adult.
+Ann Arbor, MI: University of Michigan.

 Blanche, E. J., Botticelli, T. M., & Hallway, M. K. (1995).
-Combining neuro-developmental treatment and sensory integration principles - An approach to pediatric therapy.
-Tucson, Arizona: Therapy Skill Builders.
+Combining neuro-developmental treatment and sensory integration principles: An approach to pediatric therapy.
+Tucson, AZ: Therapy Skill Builders.
+Link to full text

 OBJECTIVES: We examined whether children with and without autism spectrum disorder (ASD) differ in autonomic activity at rest and in response to auditory stimuli and whether behavioral problems related to sounds in everyday life are associated with autonomic responses to auditory stimuli.